The 10 minute team meeting is a great tool to introduce to your busy company.

 “Thanks for sorting out the new client onboarding process Anya.
 It made a big difference because now we will all be able to use the same process when we get a new client.”

 It would take about 20 seconds to do this, but Anya is going to be glowing all day because of the praise.
 And everyone else will know that there’s a new client onboarding process.

 Why people don’t have team meetings

-People tell me that they intend to have team meetings, but somehow don’t get round to it.
-Mentoring clients say things like this:
+People tell me that they intend to have team meetings, but somehow don’t get around to it.
+Clients on Remarkable Business used to say things like this:

 - “We were busy that week, so we didn’t bother.”